Consensys/web3-fullstack-starter/README.md

 Where `<PUBLIC_KEY>` is typed manually because it's not a secret and it's a constructor arg for the contract.

-since we are passing a constructor arg for the owner we need the public key on the second command for deploying voting contract.
+Since we are passing `--constructor-arg`s for the owner we need the public key on the second command for deploying voting contract.

 Do not store your Infura or private key anywhere in your project.